uloco/theme-bluloco-dark/README.md

 # theme-bluloco-dark

-> Recently added an italic variant, mostly for operator mono support.
-> Just choose the theme _Bluloco Dark Italic_
-> Hope you like it. :)

 ## Description

-A fancy but yet sophisticated dark designer color scheme for Visual Studio Code.
+A fancy but yet sophisticated dark designer color scheme / theme for Visual Studio Code.

 Originally forked from the beautiful One Dark Theme, enhanced with the meaningful intuitive bluloco color palette.

+This theme features a much more comprehensive usage of syntax scopes and color consistency, with due regards to aesthetics, contrast and readability.

 This theme also works very good when Apple's **Nightshift Mode** is activated.